Raw Material and Industrial Process From bark to bottle

 Marquis Lamberto de Frescobaldi

-A cork oak lives on average 200 years.
-It takes 25 years before it can be harvested for the first time, but this first cork, called virgin cork, is not particularly good.
-After this first harvesting, another 9 years must pass to complete a full cycle.
-The trunk is marked with a number, from 0 to 9, which indicates the year the cork was harvested.
-The life cycle of cork is rhythmic and mysterious.
-In fact, it’s only in the third harvest - on average, 43 years after the tree was planted - that the cork will have reached the quality required for producing natural cork stoppers.
+A cork oak has an average life expectancy of 200 years.
+After a period of 25 years, the tree can be stripped for the first time, although this initial cork, known as ‘virgin’, doesn't have the desired quality.
+Subsequently, it is necessary to wait another 9 years for the cycle to be completed.
+A number, ranging from 0 to 9, is painted on the trunk, indicating the year in which the cork was harvested.
+The cork cycle is both rhythmic and mysterious.
+Only after the third stripping - that is, approximately 43 years after the tree was planted - does the cork reach the ideal conditions for the production of natural cork stoppers.

-From the plank to the final product, cork goes through a series of stages that differ according to the type of stopper to be produced.
-However, in regard to preventive and curative measures, all planks for cork stoppers are subject to the same level of care.
+From the cork plank to the final product, the cork goes through a series of carefully differentiated stages, depending on the type of stopper for which it is intended.
+However, in terms of preventative and curative care, all cork planks receive the same meticulous treatment.

-The making of a cork stopper is a fascinating process where human eyes and hands are as important as the most up to date, sophisticated technology.
-In spite of all the changes and evolution in the industrial process, cork stoppers are still the product of an outstanding alliance between man and machine that has been working out for centuries.
+The production of a cork stopper is a fascinating process, where craftsmanship is as crucial as the most advanced technology available.
+Despite all the evolution in the industrial process, cork stoppers are still the result of a remarkable collaboration between human beings and machines, an alliance that has lasted for centuries.

 “Wine and cork are products that have emerged from nature and from the history of mankind.
 They have been united for centuries and have taken a long time to achieve their greatest expression.”